RobinGJonsson/UnderDaC/README.md

 | Expected Layout   | yes | yes  | yes  | yes | Pass |

+## Bugs
+- Cookies that exist on the webpage doesn't exist in request
+- Closing the pop up message before the time out is over causes an exception because now there is nothing to close

+## Fixed Bugs
+- Static files doesn't get uploaded with heroku.
+Solved by putting static files in cloudinary
+- Could not deploy to heroku because the main folder "underdac" was called "UnderDaC" in the Procfile and the settings
+- The maps wouldn't fit and resize inside the accordian as expected.
+The solution was to not specify a width and only specify the height of the map and also remove the padding of its container.
+- Cart items were changing order when the quantity was changed with the quantity arrows.
+This was fixed by ordering them by id in the cart view

 ## Deployment
 * This project was developed using a GitPod workspace.
 The code was committed to Git and pushed to GitHub using the terminal.